crest-summit/summit-docs/docs/data/Editor.md

 ![Limited View Summary Pane Indicator](../images/data/DataEd_LimitedIcon.jpg)

-## Personnel Requirements
-Within the Personnel Section is a Requirements Subsection listing all requirements regarding personnel that need to be reviewed before the proposal is submitted.
+**Personnel Requirements** - Within the Personnel Section is a Requirements Subsection listing all requirements regarding personnel that need to be reviewed before the proposal is submitted.
 See the Tools/Requirements section for more information on using the Requirements feature.

 ![Personnel Requirements Section](../images/data/DataEd_PersonnelReq.jpg)

 # Submission Information
-## Instructions and Instruction Requirements
-The Submission Information Instructions Subsection includes data fields describing the submission instructions such as how and when the proposal must be submitted and any specific requirements such as a solicitation or master agreement.
+**Instructions and Instruction Requirements** - The Submission Information Instructions Subsection includes data fields describing the submission instructions such as how and when the proposal must be submitted and any specific requirements such as a solicitation or master agreement.
 See the Tools/Requirements section for more information on using the Requirements feature.

 The first field in the Submission Information section is the Type of Work.
 If the proposal has been Advanced from a previous proposal, the next field is read only text identifying the work from which it was advanced.